1.5 Gifted, Advanced, and Trauma-Informed Support

 | Advanced and socially struggling | Isolate with packets | Provide challenge and coach collaboration |

-Equity matters in gifted support.
-Students may be overlooked because they are quiet, multilingual, low-income, disabled, twice-exceptional, or not seen as traditionally compliant.
-Multiple measures such as performance tasks, portfolios, achievement data, growth evidence, teacher observations, and student products help reduce nomination bias.
+Equity matters in gifted identification.
+Students are overlooked because they are quiet, multilingual, low-income, disabled, twice-exceptional (gifted and having a disability), or not seen as traditionally compliant.
+Multiple measures, performance tasks, portfolios, achievement and growth data, teacher observation, and student products, reduce nomination bias that a single test or self-referral introduces.

-Trauma-aware teaching does not mean diagnosing students.
-Teachers are not therapists, and they should not ask students to disclose painful experiences to explain behavior.
-It means understanding that behavior can communicate stress and that predictable, respectful support helps students stay connected to learning.
+Trauma-informed teaching does not mean diagnosing students.
+Teachers are not therapists and should not ask students to disclose painful experiences to explain behavior.
+It means recognizing that behavior can communicate stress and that predictable, respectful support helps students stay connected to learning.

-A trauma-aware teacher notices changes: a previously engaged student becomes withdrawn, a student becomes distressed by loud transitions, work completion drops suddenly, or conflict responses become intense.
-The teacher checks in privately, uses neutral language, and asks what support would help.
-The teacher may coordinate with a counselor, social worker, family liaison, administrator, or support team as appropriate.
+A trauma-informed teacher notices changes: a previously engaged student becomes withdrawn, a student is distressed by loud transitions, work completion drops suddenly, or conflict responses become intense.
+The teacher checks in privately, uses neutral language, asks what support would help, and coordinates with a counselor, social worker, family liaison, administrator, or student support team as appropriate.

 Supports That Preserve Dignity

-Useful trauma-aware supports include predictable routines, visual schedules, advance notice of changes when possible, calm regulation options, private feedback, choice within assignments, relationship-building, and explicit teaching of expectations.
-These supports keep the student in the classroom community rather than removing the student from learning by default.
+Useful trauma-informed supports include predictable routines, visual schedules, advance notice of changes, calm regulation options, private feedback, choice within assignments, relationship-building, and explicit teaching of expectations.
+These keep the student in the classroom community rather than removing the student from learning by default.

-Support should not erase accountability.
-A student can receive help making a realistic work plan and still be expected to complete essential learning.
+Support does not erase accountability.
+A student can get help making a realistic work plan and still be expected to complete essential learning.
 A student can use a calm break and still repair harm after a conflict.
 The teacher balances compassion with clear, teachable expectations.

 EAS Decision Pattern